 Watching Dororo has helped me realise that Kazuhiro Furuhashi is one of my favourite anime directors.
 He is the man responsible for directing the breathtaking Rurouni Kenshin: Trust & Betrayal (Rurouni Kenshin: Tsuioku-hen) which is a marked departure from Kenshin’s much lighter TV series and tonally has much more in common with Dororo.
-In short,… Continue reading A warm heart in the grim worlds of Dororo & Rurouni Kenshin
+In short, both anime are grim as heck.

 Before he was born, Hyakkimaru was sold to demons.